(a) Books 2006-2020

 (forthcoming, 2022) ‘No “common writer”: Letters and other writings from the Emagusheni trading station, Pondoland 1880–1884’ in (ed) Martin Lyons, The Common Writer, London: Palgrave.

-(forthcoming, 2022) ‘Elias and the racializing process in South Africa’ in (eds) Stephen Mennell and Alex Law Elias and the State, London: Routledge.
+(in press, 2022) ‘Elias and the racialising process in South Africa’ in (eds) Stephen Mennell and Alex Law Anthem Handbook on Elias , London: Anthem Press.

 (2020) 'Olive Schreiner, War, Pacifism and Feminism: A “Problem Girl” At Work' English in Africa 47(2).